3 Ways Chatbots Enhance Your Knowledge Base Experience

 - Making sure you have an answer for all FAQs.
 Talk to your service reps.
 Is there anything missing?

 - Digging through some data (if available).
 What do people look for?
 What should you prioritise?
 Which FAQs are most frequently visited?
 This is a big and important job, as it informs your chatbot development roadmap.
 You will most likely find the low-hanging fruit you can start with as well as the biggest bang for your buck.

 Once you’ve done that, you’re ready to enquire about chatbot development services.

 Supplementing your knowledge base with a conversational chatbot increases its usefulness.

-At the very least, a chatbot makes your knowledge base more accessible.
+At the very least, an FAQ chatbot makes your knowledge base more accessible.
 It eliminates the clunky nature of an FAQ search tool by pinpointing relevant information and presenting it in an easy-to-digest manner.

 This allows the user to waste less time searching for the knowledge they require and more time actioning it.

 A knowledge base chatbot gives your customers the gift of time (oh, and accurate answers).

 Want to learn more?
 Grab the webinar recording!